-- Andy will continue to coordinate with the asbestos surveyor and make sure they have access to all areas of the building. - Andy will contact the commercial tenants in Starscape Shopping Centre to let them know when the asbestos survey will be happening.
+- Andy will continue to coordinate with the asbestos surveyor and make sure they have access to all areas of the building. - Andy will contact the commercial tenants to let them know when the asbestos survey will be happening.
 He will also make sure the tenants are given clear instructions on what to do when an asbestos survey is happening. - Andy will send a copy of the asbestos survey report to Grace on the same day it is received. - Grace will make sure that the asbestos management plan is updated with the results from the asbestos survey report.

-1.9 Asbestos identification and management process
+1.8 Asbestos management process

-Following an asbestos identification and management process can help you meet your duties under HSWA and the Regulations.
+Following an asbestos management process can help you meet your duties under HSWA and the Regulations.

-An asbestos identification and management process provides a structure to help you to:
+An asbestos management process provides a structure to help you to: